 But a much larger reconfiguration has taken place in recent years in connection with Obama’s Middle East policy that directly threatens Sunni Arab regimes in its desire to be closer to Tehran.
 Thus, several Arab countries have moved closer to Israel, like Egypt and Jordan, against Iran as well as against Hamas and ISIS, involving even discreet relationships and an increasingly clear connivance with some Arab states of the Arabian Peninsula, including of course Saudi Arabia.

-In reality, beyond the usual electoral attacks that occur inevitably in any electoral campaign, it is the inability to read the international politics of Obama and his administration and in particular in the Middle East that characterizes those who launched these criticisms against Binyamin Netanyahu.
-This policy of Obama’s administration has consisted of an unprecedented rapprochement with the Muslim Brotherhood throughout the Middle East (from the support for Mohammed Morsi, to indirect support for Hamas during the operation Tsuk Eitan: push for Qatari cease-fire proposal, partial and unofficial embargo on arms to Israel during the war) and politics of reconciliation with Iran, even at the cost of increasing concessions on the nuclear issue and recognition, and even the development of Iranian hegemony over the region (Lebanon, Syria, Iraq, Yemen, …).
-This policy has made numerous collateral damage, and has turned into disasters: Libya (where the security situation is out of control and islamists are prolifying), the collapse of the borders of Syria and Iraq, fall of Yemen, Mobarak’s Egypt’s, …
+In reality, beyond the usual electoral attacks that occur inevitably in any electoral campaign, it is the inability to read the international policy of Obama and his administration and in particular in the Middle East that characterizes those who launched these criticisms against Binyamin Netanyahu.
+This policy of Obama’s administration has consisted of an unprecedented rapprochement with the Muslim Brotherhood throughout the Middle East (from the support for Mohamed Morsi, to indirect support for Hamas during the operation Tsuk Eitan: push for Qatari cease-fire proposal, partial and unofficial embargo on arms to Israel during the war) and a policy of reconciliation with Iran, even at the cost of increasing concessions on the nuclear issue and recognition, and even the development of Iranian hegemony over the region (Lebanon, Syria, Iraq, Yemen, …).
+This policy has made numerous collateral damage, and has turned into disasters: Libya (where the security situation is out of control and Islamist are proliferating), the collapse of the borders of Syria and Iraq, fall of Yemen, Mubarak’s Egypt’s, …

-The inability to read the Middle Eastern map and understand Obama’s strategy that characterizes politicians (mainly left and center) and Israeli “experts” clearly constitute a threat to the position and interests of Israel and many Arab countries that are fighting with Israel against the many dangers they face, be it Islam or Iran.
-By simply lacking basic competence in reading the evolution of the Obama’s strategy in the Middle-east, they bring a major blow to the regional coalition that was born these last few years between Israel and Arab Sunni states against Iran, islamism and terrorism.
+The inability to read the Middle Eastern map and understand Obama’s strategy that characterizes politicians (mainly left and center) and Israeli “experts” clearly constitutes a threat to the position and interests of Israel and many Arab countries that are fighting with Israel against the many dangers they face, be it Islamism or Iran.
+By simply lacking basic competence in reading the evolution of the Obama’s strategy in the Middle-East, they bring a major blow to the regional coalition that was born these last few years between Israel and Arab Sunni states against Iran, Islamism and terrorism.